 - They have better equipment (including backup gear) and are expert at using it.
 Uncle Bob's camera does have lots of megapixels and zippy features, but his favorite setting is "autofocus."

 - They give you peace of mind.
+Which is (say it with us!) priceless.

 Before You Hire Anyone…